CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Related Work

-Text style transfer has been a focus in NLP research, attracting widespread attention in computer science and literature.
-Hu et al. \cite{Hu} pioneer the introduction of the concept of style transfer from image to text, laying a cornerstone for subsequent explorations in text style transfer.
-With the development of NLP, an increasing number of text style transfer methods have emerged.
-Based on the transfer processes, we can categorize previous works into two main families.
-The first family treats the content and style of a sentence as separate entities.
-It involves stripping the original style from the content and supplanting it with the desired style.
-Tian et al. \cite{Dongkyu-etal} propose using reverse attention to implicitly remove style information from each token to preserve the original content, and introducing conditional layer normalization to construct content-dependent style representations.
-StoryTrans \cite{zhu-etal} utilize discourse representations to capture source content information and transfer it into the target style through learnable style embeddings.
-However, in sentences and paragraphs, certain tokens mainly reflect distinct personal characteristics.
-Consequently, this family face challenges in guaranteeing the integrity of the original textual content.
-The second family directly designs an end-to-end model for style transfer.
-The Style Transformer \cite{dai-etal} leverages the Transformer as the backbone network, directly supplying the target style embedding to the decoder without explicit disentanglement.
-StyIns \cite{yi2021} utilizes generative flow for a unique style space and provides strong style signals to the attention-based decoder through multiple style instances.
-However, such family mainly focuses on the transfer of sentiment and tense in individual English sentences, with fewer studies conduct on Chinese long texts.
+Recent advancements in NLP have led to the development of numerous text style transfer methods.
+These methods can be broadly categorized into two main families based on their transfer processes.
+The first family views content and style in a sentence as relatively independent elements, focusing on separating the original style from the content and replacing it with the target style.
+For example, Lee et al. \cite{Dongkyu-etal} proposed a two-stage method: first, extracting and removing attribute markers using a pre-trained classifier, and then employing a Transformer-based generator to combine the target attribute with content tokens.
+Similarly, Tian et al. \cite{Dongkyu-etal} utilized reverse attention to implicitly remove style information from each token, preserving the original content, and introduced conditional layer normalization to create content-dependent style representations.
+StoryTrans \cite{zhu-etal} marked a significant advance in transferring long-form text.
+It used discourse representations to capture source content information and transform it into the target style through learnable style embeddings.
+To further enhance content preservation, the model employed a mask-and-fill framework, incorporating style-specific keywords from the source text into the generation process.
+However, these methods face challenges in maintaining the integrity of the original textual content, as certain tokens within sentences and paragraphs can embody both content and distinct stylistic characteristics.
+The second family focuses on designing end-to-end models for style transfer.
+The Style Transformer \cite{dai-etal} leverages the robust capabilities of the Transformer architecture to handle long-term dependencies in text, directly providing the target style embedding to the decoder without the need for explicit disentanglement.
+StyIns \cite{yi2021} employs a generative flow technique to construct a distinctive and expressive latent style space, delivering robust style signals to the attention-based decoder supported by multiple style instances.
+Lyu et al. \cite{lyu2023fine} proposed a diffusion-based language model capable of performing fine-grained text style transfer from scratch, utilizing a limited dataset without relying on external weights or tools.
+This model also supports multitasking and the composition of multiple fine-grained transfers.
+However, this family primarily addresses sentiment and tense transfer in individual English sentences, with limited research conducted on style transfer for longer Chinese texts.